September 18, 2025

 • Consider a 529 Plan – A 529 plan is a tax-advantaged savings vehicle designed to encourage saving for future education costs, and they’re not just for college anymore.
 Most vocational and trade schools are eligible, as is community college.
 Even K-12 expenses are eligible up to $10,000 annually.
 Read more about 529 plans here

-• Consider Community College or a Vocational School – Community colleges and vocational schools are valued alternatives to traditional four-year schools.
+• Think beyond four years – Community colleges and vocational schools are valued alternatives to traditional four-year schools.
 Many students choose to begin their higher education at community college as they explore their career and education options.
 Vocational schools often present students with lucrative career opportunities in various trades at far less of a tuition cost.

 • Remember to Continue Saving for Retirement – Parents: Aim to place a suitable percentage of your income into your retirement fund, then begin working on your child’s student loan savings and payments.
 The best thing you can do for your children financially is to be secure in your own retirement.